withastro/adapters/.changeset/fresh-walls-bow.md

 ### BREAKING: `imageService`

 This release changes the default behavior of `imageService`.
-In the past the default behavior was a `noop` service, which disabled image optimization for your project, because Cloudflare doesn's support `sharp`.
-The new default is `compile`, which enables image optimization for prerendered pages during build, but disallows the usage of any `astro:assets` feature inside on-deman pages.
+In the past the default behavior was falling back to a `noop` service, which disabled image optimization for your project, because Cloudflare doesn's support it.
+The new default is `compile`, which enables image optimization for prerendered pages during build, but disallows the usage of any `astro:assets` feature inside on-demand pages.

 #### What should I do?